-Easy ways to capture the April 2024 eclipse with your phone
+8 ways to capture the partial solar eclipse with your smartphone

 There are a lot of ways to capture the eclipse experience, but most smartphones will at some point be aimed at the sun.
 This is not a great idea.
 Not only will the resulting image look terrible, but you may damage the sensor on your smartphone.
 You need a solar filter.
-The best way to do this is to use a spare pair of solar eclipse glasses, which block out 99.999% of the sun’s rays.
+Dedicated cameras can use the best solar filters, and while you can buy solar filters for smartphones, the best way to create a filter for your phone is to use a spare pair of solar eclipse glasses, which block out 99.999% of the sun’s rays.

-“Just cut certified solar glasses in half and tape one of the film pieces over the smartphone lens,” says expert eclipse photographer Dr Gordon Telepun, author of Eclipse Day – 2024 and More! and creator of the Solar Eclipse Timer app.
+I spoke to expert eclipse photographer, Dr Gordon Telepun – author of Eclipse Day – 2024 and More! and creator of the Solar Eclipse Timer app – before the 2024 total solar eclipse.
+He said, "Just cut certified solar glasses in half and tape one of the film pieces over the smartphone lens”.
 However, he’s keen to point out that you should keep your expectations low.
 “Attempts at taking images of the sun with solar film taped in front of the smartphone camera is not going to create great images.”

 2. Get a close-up